A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: Theoretical background: the stochastic optimal control problem

 \section{Theoretical background: the stochastic optimal control problem}

 We clarify some notations first.
-Let $\mX$ be an $n$-dimensional unit flat torus, i.e., $\mX = [0,1]^n$ with periodic boundary condition.
-We use $|\cdot|$ to denote the absolute value of a scalar, the $l^2$ norm of a vector, the Frobenius norm of a matrix, or the square root of the square sum of a higher order tensor according to the context. $\norm{\cdot}_{L^1}$ and $\norm{\cdot}_{L^2}$ denote the $L^1$ and $L^2$ norm of a function. $\norm{\cdot}_2$ denotes the $l^2$ operator norm (i.e. the largest singular value) of a matrix. $\inner{\cdot}{\cdot}$ denotes the inner product between two vectors, and $\inner{\cdot}{\cdot}_{L^2}$ denotes the inner product between two $L^2$ functions. $\Tr(\cdot)$ denotes the trace of a squared matrix.
+We use $|\cdot|$ to denote the absolute value of a scalar, the $l^2$ norm of a vector, the Frobenius norm of a matrix, or the square root of the square sum of a higher order tensor according to the context. $\norm{\cdot}_{L^1}$ and $\norm{\cdot}_{L^2}$ denote the $L^1$ and $L^2$ norms of a function. $\norm{\cdot}_2$ denotes the $l^2$ operator norm (i.e. the largest singular value) of a matrix. $\inner{\cdot}{\cdot}$ denotes the inner product between two vectors, and $\inner{\cdot}{\cdot}_{L^2}$ denotes the inner product between two $L^2$ functions. $\Tr(\cdot)$ denotes the trace of a squared matrix.